fritids/wp-birthday-users/readme.txt

 > #### Upgrade from 0.1.x to 0.1.3
 > If you upgrade to 0.1.3 please run the "rebuild birthdys"-script.
 This because of changes in storing files on the system.
+> !!!For some reason there is 2 breakspaces in the wp-birthday-users.php at the end.
+Delete these to let the plugin work.
+(I try to fix it later)!!!

 == Installation ==